oiva-johannes/General-XxY-Sudoku-Checker/README.md

-## Pushed just some old code for testing out github.
+## Pushed just some old code to test out github.
 Not very interesting